annamatveev/Cremeschnitte/README.md

 # Cremeschnitte
-Create rules to find high quality content in posts and comments within a specific subreddit
+Create rules to find high quality content in posts and comments within a specific subreddit.

+Yum.